 In some cases, law enforcement may be subpoenaed to testify in court.
 Despite this, it’s not uncommon for law enforcement to arrive to the courtroom unprepared to testify.
 Law enforcement officers manage a lot of cases, often making a number of arrests.
 A savvy criminal defense attorney may be able to help work this to your advantage in the courtroom.

 Have you been charged with a crime?
 Mistakes made by law enforcement may have an impact on your case.
 However, identifying that some type of injustice has occurred will take a criminal defense attorney to examine the details to your arrest.
-If you have pending criminal charges, it’s probably a good idea to contact a criminal defense lawyer in Fairfax, VA today to represent you in your criminal case by reviewing your situation and ensuring that your rights are protected.
+If you have pending criminal charges, it’s probably a good idea to contact a reckless driving lawyer Fairfax, VA today to represent you in your criminal case by reviewing your situation and ensuring that your rights are protected.

 Thanks to Dave Albo – Attorney for their insight into criminal law and mistakes made by police officers.